vilsaira/fscpy/README.md

 # FSC
-Functio-Structural Current (FSC) analysis
+Function-Structure Coupling (FSC)

-This script contains all functions needed for the Functio-Structural Current (FSC) analysis.
-FSC can be used to combine functional and structural connectivity matrices[1].
+This script contains all functions needed for the FSC analysis[1].

-Nothing prevents from using FSC on networks beyond neuroscience.
-For example, path finding can be done by setting voltage source between start/end and resistances according to the network's edge weights.
-The shortest path is found by following max current in FSC.
-As a bonus, this gives all paths.

 Author: Viljami Sairanen

 [1] Sairanen, Viljami.
 ‘Combining Function and Structure in a Single Macro-Scale Connectivity Model of the Human Brain’. bioRxiv, 6 March 2024. https://doi.org/10.1101/2024.03.03.583186.

 # A Python example of usage with the Human Connectome Project from the ENIGMA TOOLBOX.
-You might need to install enigmatoolbox and nilearn first.

 ```
 from enigmatoolbox.datasets import load_sc, load_fc